DDT5/snip1155-reference-impl/README.md

 ### Give permission
 `GivePermission` is used by an address to grant other addresses permissions to transfer or view private information of its tokens.
 This function MUST allow the transaction caller to set the `token_id`s that fall in scope of a given approval (unlike in CW1155, where approvals are global).
 Permissions MUST include the ability for a token owner to allow another address to:
-* view token owner's balance
+* view token owner's balance (of specified token_ids.
+The base specification does not allow giving permission to view all token_id balances)
 * view private metadata
 * transfer tokens up to a specified allowance